SarthakMakhija/tech-lessons/_posts/2021-04-04-diving-into-java-bytecode.md

 Here, **invokevirtual** refers to an entry in constant pool and the entry indicates the method to be called along with its parameter and return type.

 ### Understanding bytecode opcodes
-Let's take some simple examples to understand opcodes and their execution.
+Let's take a simple example which adds 2 integers to understand opcodes and their execution.

 **AdditionExample**